 Eight double / twin rooms and one family room (double bed and bunk bed), all en-suite.
 One room has good wheelchair access.
-You can either book made-up beds or sleeping bag accommodation.
 All rooms have lovely views over the countryside and mountains.
 Porch and hot tub.
-Common living room with TV.
-Wet room.
+Common living room with TV and information pamphlets.

-Shared cooking facilities in a well-equipped kitchen, and grill facilities on the porch.
-Dining room.
-Breakfast available.
-The nearest diners and restaurants are Hestakráin (5 km / 3 mi) and Hotel Hekla at Brjánsstaðir (9 km / 6 mi).
+Breakfast is included and dinner is available.
+Bar.
 The nearest supermarkets are in village Flúðir (18 km / 11 mi) and town Selfoss (33 km / 20.5 mi).

 Service and recreation